-- feedback from the student was positive and they appreciated getting such diverse, real-world perspectives. - 3.
-In HRWD 3113 Foundations of Human Resource Development, students were asked to write a 5-7 paper about a minimum of two challenges facing HRD and how the student would propose to solve the challenges.
-The students were required to use the class textbooks and a minimum of five additional scholarly sources. - 4.
-In HRWD 3123 Career Development.
-This course prepares students to explore various career theories and tools while analyzing their own career pathway by writing their own career autobiography, interviewing people in the workforce and reflecting on journal articles. - 5.
-In HRWD 3133 Writing for Human Resource Development.
+- 4. In HRWD 3133 Writing for Human Resource Development.
 Students learn the format and use of the proper writing style elements for e-mails, memos, letters, reports, and proposals.
-The final assessment requires the students to identify a workplace problem, use their research skills and everything learned in the class to develop a proposal, describe the problem, develop an HRD solution, and make the case that the solution is beneficial to the workplace and the employee. - 6.
+The final assessment requires the students to identify a workplace problem, use their research skills and everything learned in the class to develop a proposal, describe the problem, develop an HRD solution, and make the case that the solution is beneficial to the workplace and the employee. - 5.
 In HRWD 3213 Organization Development in HRD.
 Utilizing the groups created by the professor, the students are to read the assigned chapter and review all of the chapters in the textbook.
 The students are to use the information from the textbook and a minimum of 5 additional scholarly sources to write a paper that discusses a future trend in organization development and its impact on organizations.
 The students are to include in the discussion the relationship of leadership and psychology on the field of organization development.
 Also answer the following question: How should the CLO prepare the organization to address the future trend?

-- 7. In HRWD 3223 Managing Human Resource Development Programs.
+6. In HRWD 3223 - Managing Human Resource Development Programs.